zendesk/zendesk_api_client_php/README.md

 This is the second version of our PHP API client.
 The previous version of the API client can be found on the [v1 branch](https://github.com/zendesk/zendesk_api_client_php/tree/v1).

+## Test Snyk can be triggered, please ignore this line

 ## API version support

 This client **only** supports Zendesk's API v2.
 Please see our [API documentation](http://developer.zendesk.com) for more information.